The three coves: Podestat, Sormiou and Morgiou

 Description of the walk

-Departure from the Baumettes district (9th arrondissement), free parking at the end of the road (note that it fills up quickly, but you can easily park in the neighbourhood).
+Start from the Baumettes neighbourhood (9th arrondissement); free parking at the end of the road (note that it fills up quickly, but you can easily park in the neighbourhood).

 (S/E) Cross the car park, take the path and follow the black markings (there is a climbing site on the left).

-(1) Leave the main path and turn right across the clearing to continue on the path with the black markings.
+(1) Leave the main path and turn right across the clearing to continue on the path marked Black.
 Follow it to the Col de Sormiou.

-(2) At the pass, cross the road and take the path opposite that climbs (triple markings: blue/black/GR®51-GR®98) towards Col de Cortiou.
+(2) At the pass, cross the road and take the path opposite that climbs (triple markings: Blue / Black /GR®®51-GR®®98) towards the Col de Cortiou.

-(3) At the pass (beautiful view), begin the descent towards the Calanque de Podestat (note the small cave on your right at the start of the descent).
+(3) At the pass (stunning views), begin the descent towards the Calanque de Podestat (note a small cave on your right at the start of the descent).

-(5) At this fork, follow the path marked with green dots, which leads to the beautiful cave at Calanque de l'Escu in a few minutes.
+(5) At this junction, follow the path marked with dotted green lines, which leads to the beautiful cave in the Calanque de l’Escu in a few minutes.
 Return to the crossroads and continue the hike on the green path.
-Just after this, you will come to the first climbing passage secured by a chain.
+Just after this comes the first climbing section secured by a chain.

-(4) Continue along the outward route, passing Col de Cortiou and then Col de Sormiou.
+(4) Continue along the outward route, passing through the Col de Cortiou and then Sormiou.

-(10) Enjoy this cove (swimming, toilets, bottled water at the bar, Sormiou cabins) before starting the climb up the red-marked trail to a place called Le Carrefour.
+(10) Enjoy the calanque (swimming, toilets, bottled water at the bar, Sormiou huts) before starting the climb up the red-marked path to the place known as Le Carrefour.

-(11) At the crossroads (huge cairn), turn right onto the blue-marked trail towards the Morgiou ridge.
-Follow the ridge and then descend towards the Col du Renard (still following the blue markings).
+(11) At the crossroads (huge cairn), turn right onto the blue-marked path towards the Morgiou ridge.
+Follow the ridge then descend towards the Col du Renard (still blue markings).

-(12) At Col du Renard, turn left onto the black-marked trail that runs along the entire calanque to the picturesque little port of Morgiou.
+(12) At the Col du Renard, turn left onto the black-marked path which runs along the entire calanque to the picturesque little port of Morgiou.

 (13) Enjoy this cove (swimming, toilets, bar).
 It is more picturesque and less crowded than Sormiou.
-To return to the starting point, take the road uphill and then the path (marked in red).
+To return to the start, take the road leading uphill and then the path (red markings).

-(14) Continue along the red-marked trail through the Morgiou valley to the pass (do not take the yellow-marked path on the right).
+(14) Continue along the red-marked path which follows the Morgiou valley up to the pass (do not take the yellow-marked path to the right).

-(15) At the Morgiou pass, cross the track and continue along the red-marked trail which descends through the Escampons valley to the small Morgiou road, then return to the car park (S/E).
+(15) At the Col de Morgiou, cross the track and continue along the red-marked path which descends through the Vallon des Escampons to the small road at Morgiou, then return to the car park (S/E).

 Waypoints